 Patients' inclusion can be performed prospectively, at the time of the visit or at patient's discharge, whichever is most convenient; or retrospectively, provided that all inclusion criteria are satisfied.
 Visits can be performed anywhere in the context of health care facilities (outpatient services, emergency rooms, hospital departments).
 If at the time of the visit, the clinical picture of the patient is incomplete, the neurologist is invited to contact the caring physician upon discharge to complete the e-CRF.
-The collection of the data will be kept to a minimum to prevent attrition and loss of data due to the constraints posed by the outbreak.
-No additional investigations are needed besides a detailed neurological examination and common variables recorded in this pandemic.
+The collection of the data will be kept as minimum as possible to prevent attrition and loss of data due to the constraints posed by the outbreak.
+No additional investigations are needed besides a detailed neurological examination and common variables recorded in this pandemic, including status of vaccination as of July 2021.
+A series of essential scales should also be administered.
 The registration of the patients will continue until the end of the outbreak.

-All registered patients with neurological symptoms will be followed up to 12 months, with telephone calls at 6 and 12 months, to verify clinical conditions, functional abilities, and identify neurological manifestations that might have occurred after the acute phase of the disease.
-The neurologist (or a designated partner of the local study team) will oversee the follow-up.
+All registered patients with neurological symptoms will be followed up to 12 months, with telephone calls at 30 and 90 days as well as at 6 and 12 months, to verify clinical conditions, functional abilities, and identify neurological manifestations that might have occurred after the acute phase of the disease.